-Use the flat top Rule to exit trades with maximum profit.
-If you see the Emini losing upward momentum and going flat, place your profit target just above the flat top.
+Use the flat top Rule to exit trades (or sell stocks) with maximum profit.
+If you see stock prices and the Emini losing upward momentum and going flat, place your profit target just above the flat top.
 Then you’ve got a good chance of being taken out on a stop run and price spike above the flat top.

 Rule of Thumb #7: Exhaustion Volume During the Day Session

 Lastly, Rule of Thumb #7 – which refers to the Exhaustion Volume signals generated by the Better Momentum indicator.